 - Deliver content on multiple channels and in variations for different audiences segments

 - The way modular content is defined varies by business use case and need

-She also says GlaxoSmithKline is keen to improve the way it measures and analyses the performance of content at a modular level to get a view, for example, of how a certain call to action works when it is embedded in an email and goes out to a certain audience segment.
+Going further, this approve improves the way you can measures and analyze the performance of any piece of content.
+For example, it lets you see how a certain call to action works when it is embedded in an email and goes out to a certain audience segment.

 It is this sort of granular detail and fine tuning that modular content allows.
 "Because each piece of content is its own distinct object, you can attach the appropriate meta data within that user journey to the object," Lucy Collins observes.
 "You can then extrapolate from there where they actually end up getting used within channels."

 - Wasting resources with repetitive tasks each time content needs to be reused or updated